nrs-org/novelslop/content/vol_01/chap_09.typ

 #import "../../lib.typ": chapter

 #chapter(9, "The most and second-most popular girls in class")[
-  Mona arrived at school to be met with a big surprise.
+  Mona arrived at school to be met with a major surprise.

   "Excuse me, you are Narumi Mona-san, right?"

   In front of her was a girl she did not know.
-The girl was probably not in her class, but she was not sure if that was entirely true as she did not remember how everyone's face was like.
+The girl was probably not in her class, but she was not sure if that was entirely true as she did not remember what everyone's face was like.

   "Uhm, I am."
 Mona nodded lightly.